What’s better than relaxing outside listening to live music on a nice summer evening? How about listening to FREE live music?

-Outside at Research Park: Friday, July 21, 6:30 p.m.
+Outside at Research Park: Friday, July 20, 6:30 p.m.
 If you’ve ever been to a major summer music festival like Ravinia, you know why Outside at Research Park is so special: it brings a major outdoor concert event to Champaign-Urbana.
 Outside at Research Park is a partnership between the University of Illinois Research Park, Krannert Center for the Performing Arts, and Fox/Atkins Development, LLC, which aims to present the arts in a welcoming, eco-friendly public venue featuring tempting food and beverage options.
-This year, the headliner is the Elvin Bishop Big Fun Trio, who play an appealing mixture of rowdy blues, R&B classics, and down-home, feel-good vibes.
-The opener will be local favorite Mank N Sass.
-Don’t miss it.
+This year, the headliner is Marcia Ball, a Southern blues woman who is known for her superb keyboard skills that have been in evidence in five decades.
+The opener is local favorite Jive Bag, led by Jonny Beckett.

 Sounds at Sunset: The Champaign Park District once again is sponsoring the Sounds at Sunset Concert Series.
 Held some Sundays through August at various parks throughout Champaign, each concert includes live music, inflatables and more.
 Bring your own lawn chairs, blankets and refreshments.

-Friday Night Live in Downtown Champaign: Friday Night Live will be held every Friday from 6-8 p.m., starting June 2 and running through Aug.
+Friday Night Live in Downtown Champaign: Friday Night Live will be held every Friday from 6-8 p.m., through Aug.
 25. Performances are held at the intersections of Neil & Church, Neil & Park, and Walnut & Chester in Downtown Champaign.
 Friday Night Live includes an eclectic mix of music and street performances including bluegrass, jazz, folk, rock, and blues, along with a cappella, bellydancing, and live painting.

 Neighborhood Nights in Urbana: Join your fellow music lovers at these free outdoor concerts on Wednesday nights that feature great LOCAL bands.
 Bring your lawn chair or even a picnic dinner and spend the evening.
-From May 25 to August 9.
-Each Neighborhood Night features local musicians, free popcorn and lemonade, and fun activities.
+Schedule runs through Aug.
+15. Each Neighborhood Night features local musicians, free popcorn and lemonade, and fun activities.

 Folk and Roots Friday Concerts: Join the Urbana Park District and the C-U Folk & Roots Festival on the first and third Friday of each month this summer (June, July, August) for some great FREE live music!
 At the Crystal Lake Boat House in Crystal Lake Park, Urbana.